ThibautBellamy/Soco_dart/README.md

-# SoCo Flutter - Sonos Controller for Flutter
+# SoCo Dart - Sonos Controller for Flutter

 A Flutter library to control Sonos speakers, inspired by the Python SoCo library.